Skip to content

 Message Authentication Code

-Like the the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times. and requires an individually issued JWP for each presentation in order to fully protect privacy.
+Like the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times and requires an individually issued JWP for each presentation in order to fully protect privacy.
 When compared to the JWS approach, using a MAC requires less computation but can result in potentially larger presentation proof values.

 The design is intentionally minimal and only involves using a single standardized MAC method instead of a mix of MAC/hash methods or a custom hash-based construct.
 It is able to use any published cryptographic MAC method such as HMAC [@?RFC2104] or KMAC.
-It uses traditional public-key based signatures to verify the authenticity of the issuer and holder.
+It uses traditional public key-based signatures to verify the authenticity of the issuer and holder.

 Holder Setup

-The holder's presentation key MUST be included in the issuer's protected header using the Presentation Key header parameter.
+The holder's presentation key MUST be included in the issuer's protected header using the Holder Presentation Key header parameter.

 Issuer Setup

 To use the MAC algorithm, the issuer must have a stable public key pair to perform signing.
 To start the issuance process, a single 32-byte random Shared Secret must first be generated.
-This value will be shared privately to the holder as part of the issuer's JWP proof value.
+This value will be shared privately with the holder as part of the issuer's JWP proof value.

 The Shared Secret is used by both the issuer and holder as the MAC method's key to generate a new set of unique ephemeral keys.
 These keys are then used as the input to generate a MAC that protects each payload.

-Combined MAC Representation
+Combined MAC Representation {#combined-mac-representation}

 The combined MAC representation is a single octet string representing the MAC values of the issuer protected header, along with each payload provided by the issuer.
 This representation is signed by the issuer, but not shared - parties will recreate this octet string and verify the signature to verify the integrity of supplied issuer protected header and the integrity of any disclosed payloads.